-The "Core Zone" underlies the Apron Zone and comprises an elongate funnel shaped body of hydrothermal breccias, veining and intense alteration overprinting gently south dipping sediments.
-The veining and breccia zones in the Core Zone form a feeder style flower shaped geometry in cross section.
-Hydrothermal veining dips moderately south on the northern flank, sub-vertically in the central parts and gently to the north on the southern margins.
+The Core Zone underlies the Apron Zone immediately below the Upper Carbonate Unit.
+The Core Zone comprises an elongate funnel shaped body of hydrothermal breccia, veining and intense chlorite alteration overprinting gently south dipping clastic sediments.
 High-grade lead sulphide mineralisation is predominantly hosted in intensely veined zones.
+This veining is broadly eastwest, with dips varying from moderate north to sub-vertical to steep south going from south to north through the deposit.
+The main vein mineralisation comprises quartz- magnetite-sulphide \pm barite-dolomite in the central to northern parts of the core, with the addition of jaspilite observed in veins to the south.
 High-grade zinc sulphide mineralisation (sphalerite) is found in the central parts of the Core Zone.
 Copper (chalcopyrite) and gold mineralisation is sporadically found throughout the upper parts of the Core Zone but forms a semi-coherent body at the base of Core Zone.
-The Core Zone extends from 300 metres to 750 metres below surface and can be traced for 400 metres along strike.
+The Core Zone extends from 300 metres to 750 metres below surface and can be traced for over 1,000 metres along strike.